-When I first planned my visit to the Red Mill in Clinton, New Jersey, my only goal was to capture photos of the beautiful red building that sits by the river.
-But once I got there, I quickly learned that the Red Mill is much more than a photo spotโitโs a place filled with history, stories of the past, and a look at how life once was in a small New Jersey town.
+When I planned my visit to the Red Mill in Clinton, New Jersey, my main goal was to photograph the red building by the river.
+However, once I arrived, I found that the Red Mill is more than just a photo spot.
+It is a place rich in history and stories, offering a glimpse into life in a small New Jersey town.

 The History of the Red Mill